bitcoincashorg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 ## Triggering and execution mechanism

-Whether to execute in mode 1 or mode 2 is detemined by the size of the dummy / checkbits element.
+Whether to execute in mode 1 or mode 2 is determined by the size of the dummy / checkbits element.
 * If the checkbits element is NULL (length 0), then Mode 1 is executed
 * If the checkbits element is non-NULL (length > 0), then Mode 2 is executed.